A state-by-state breakdown of US coronavirus cases - KESQ

 Yolo County Health is reporting its first case — an older woman with underlying health conditions.

-The state reported its first death March 4: a Placer County resident who officials said probably contracted the virus on a Grand Princess cruise from February 11 and 21 from San Francisco to Mexico.
+The state reported its first death March 4: a Placer County resident who officials said probably contracted the virus on a Grand Princess cruise on February 11-21 from San Francisco to Mexico.

 The state’s third case was a 46-year-old Floyd County woman who tested positive on March 5, the state health department said.
 The woman had arrived with symptoms at a Rome, Georgia, hospital on February 29, but she was treated and released without being tested for coronavirus because she didn’t meet testing criteria at the time, the department said.